scaro23/tesis-survival-analysis/README.md

 ## Citation
 If you use this repository, please cite:
 Caro Retamozo, S. (2026).
-Survival Analysis Pipeline for Pediatric B-Cell Acute Lymphoblastic Leukemia (Kaplan-Meier and Cox Models) (Version 1.0.2).
+Survival Analysis Pipeline for B-Cell Acute Lymphoblastic Leukemia (Kaplan-Meier and Cox Models) (Version 1.0.2).
 Zenodo. https://doi.org/10.5281/zenodo.19260913